Intentions

 Invoking SDK: Convert ternary operator to if statement intention action will result in transforming expression to the form visible in the preview popup (code fragment on the right).

-The intention description is available in the UI under
+The intention description is available in the UI in two places:

 description.html - provides the general information about the intention